bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:01:16

-Yeah, 2014.
+2014.

 Aaron: 00:01:16

-Right.
 And this is an improvement on that, an iteration on that?
 How would you describe that?

 Ruben: 00:01:22

-Yeah, you could say that.
+You could say that.
 So yeah, the interesting thing is that the original proposal, I think the idea is kind of old, but the downside of this version is that you have to do a lot of work essentially to recognize that you got paid.

 Aaron: 00:01:36